Summer Indigenous Art Intensive

 For more information on the keynote presentations, panel discussions and other events, please visit our events calendar on the Summer Intensive Blog.

 Alongside the intensive residency, FCCS is offering additional courses in visual art, creative writing, and art history.
 These will run in conjunction with the Indigenous Summer Intensive with varying degrees of crossover, providing students the opportunity to connect with the keynote speakers and the resident artists.
-All courses run for the month of June.

 The program is open to UBC students, students from other universities and those who have a previous university degree.